Stan Cullis

 Stanley Cullis (25 October 1916 – 28 February 2001) was an English professional footballer and manager, primarily for Wolverhampton Wanderers.

 During his term as manager between 1948 and 1964, Wolves became one of the strongest teams in the English game, winning the league title on three occasions, and playing a series of high-profile friendly matches against top European sides which acted as a precursor to the European Cup.

 Playing career

 Cullis joined Wolverhampton Wanderers as a teenager after a trial at Bolton Wanderers, signing professionally within a week of his arrival.
 He quickly moved up through the youth and reserve ranks and made his senior debut on 16 February 1935 in a 2–3 defeat at Huddersfield Town.
 He had to wait until the 1936–37 season though before he became first choice, when he replaced Bill Morris, and swiftly became club captain.

 Cullis led the team to become one of the top teams in England, finishing runners-up in the league in 1937–38 and 1938–39.
 In 1939 Wolves had the chance to win The Double, but with only 5 wins in the last 11 matches the team lost the championship by 5 points to Everton.
 They reached the FA Cup Final but lost 4–1 to Portsmouth, thus becoming the third English club to finish as runners-up in both League and FA Cup.

 He won a call-up to the England team and made his international debut on 23 October 1937 in a 5–1 success against Ireland.
 Because of the outbreak of the war, he won only 12 full caps (once as captain), although he also played in 20 wartime internationals (10 as captain).

-When England played Germany in Berlin on 14 May 1938, Cullis refused to join the rest of his teammates in performing a Nazi salute prior to the match.
-Cullis, the only player to refuse, was dropped from the team; England won the match 6–3.
+England played Germany in Berlin on 14 May 1938.
+The England players were directed pre-match that on the pitch during the German national anthem, they should give a Nazi salute.
+With similarities to Jack Kirby in 1934, Cullis refused.
+After Cullis responded, "Count me out", the only player to refuse, he was dropped from the team.
+His place went to Alf Young of Huddersfield.
+England won the match 6–3.

 During the conflict, he served as a PT instructor in both Britain and Italy, and also managed 34 wartime appearances for Wolves in regional competitions, as well as guesting for Aldershot, Fulham and Liverpool.
 Shortly after, he also managed briefly Fredrikstad in 1946.

 When competitive football resumed in England in 1946–47, Cullis played just one more season for Wolves, in which the club once again narrowly missed out on a first league title.
 He then announced his retirement as a result of injury and was appointed assistant to manager Ted Vizard, after having made 171 appearances in total for the club.